In the last post I talked about meditation of two types.

 Free yourself from suffering and live life to the fullest.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)

-These FAQs go into more details about concentrative meditation, its importance and some of the hurdles to correct meditation.
+These FAQs go into more detail about concentrative meditation, its importance and some of the hurdles to overcome for correct meditation.

 How can I improve my concentrative meditation?

-In simple words, concentration is the practice of fixating your mind on one single object.
+In simple words, concentration is the practice of fixing your mind on one single object.
 How to improve concentration?

 The term is ekagrata, single-mindedness.
 If I split this word for better understanding, it is comprised of Ek, one, and Agra, proceed.
 It means to proceed with oneness, with focus, with synchronicity, in a channelized fashion.
 Just before you enter into the meditative state, a certain uninterrupted stillness is required in your ekagrata for a reasonable period.

-There are four ways to build ekagrata which then naturally improves our concentrative meditation.
+There are four ways to build ekagrata which naturally improve your concentrative meditation.
 Read more here.

 Why is concentration so important in meditation?